JGCRI/hector_cmip6data/README.md

 # Inputs
 All csv files that are required in R files can be found in `./inputs`.
 Files not generated within this repository are in the subdirectory, `./inputs/comp_data`.

+# A note on variable-specific functions within .py scripts
+Within the .py scripts, each variable has its own function, i.e. `get_rh`.
+There is a check within the function that if `areacella` or `sftlf` data is missing, the function will return an error.
+Models that failed consistently have been identified and removed from the list of zstore addresses within each file.
+However, be aware that some models may still fail and will need to be manually removed from the list of zstore addresses.